floodyberry/chacha-opt/README.md

 `typedef void (*impl_fuzz_setup)(uint8_t *in, size_t *in_bytes, size_t *out_bytes);`

 `fuzz_setup` takes a pointer for the input data to be generated in to (`in`), a pointer which stores the amount of input bytes generated (`in_bytes`), and a pointer which stores the expected output bytes based on the input (`out_bytes`).
-The fuzzer internally uses a buffer of `16384+1024` bytes for generated input any additional input data needed, and `16384+1024` bytes for each implementation to generate output.
+The fuzzer internally uses a buffer of `16384+1024` bytes for generated input and any additional input data needed, and `16384+1024` bytes for each implementation to generate output.

     /* setup a fuzz pass, generate random data for the input, and tell the fuzzer how much output to expect */